 Back in January, when HS2 was in the news, a spoof did the rounds on Twitter purporting to be a hand-drawn map by George Osborne of the route the new line would take.
 Being the chippy northerner I am, it still makes me laugh with its sly dig at our well-connected and rather London-centric elite.
 Wales is “unknown”, Scotland is for “hunting” and my own little patch, is a tentative “???
 The North(?)”.
 It also rings very true with the perception that many people up here have that our region is seen as some kind of alien territory, peopled with those who lacked the energy, ambition or ability to move elsewhere.
 That we’re a bit of a theme park, really; a wasteland of fecklessness and post-industrial dependency on Westminster handouts, studded with a few pretty bits for holidays or country retreats or rural idylls once one’s City fortune has been made.
 The perception may be unfair, but ongoing policies (which, after all, matter more than semantic bloopers), are doing little to change it.

 I don’t know much about fracking, or indeed whether there is anything worth fracking locally (stop sniggering there at the back), but I’m left feeling more than ever suspicious that if it’s not good enough for Guildford, it’s not something we should welcome with open arms for Gateshead- the carrot of jobs and investment notwithstanding.
-As for Lord Howell, who has already issued an apology of sorts (George Osborne appears to wield more clout over his father-in-law’s utterances than I do over mine), I shall sigh in the knowledge that he has almost certainly made many come out of this encounter with an even dimmer impression of the North than he came in with – and actually, that saddens me still further.
+As for Lord Howell, who has already issued an apology of sorts (George Osborne appears to wield more clout over his father-in-law’s utterances than my friend does over hers), I shall sigh in the knowledge that he has almost certainly made many come out of this encounter with an even dimmer impression of the North than they came in with – and actually, that saddens me still further.
 We’re losing out, heavily, and as beautiful as our landscapes are, we need to be heard as a region and as people, not purely as a shrilly offended “other”.